Mazanderani language

-Mazandarani (Mazanderani: مازِرونی, Mazeruni; also called Mazani (مازنی) or Tabari (تبری); also called Taveri, Mazeruni, Tati, Geleki and Galeshi) is an Iranian language of the Northwestern branch spoken by the Mazanderani people.
+Mazanderani (Mazeruni: مازِرونی; also referred to as Mazani (مازنی), Tabari (تبری) or Taveri, Tati, Geleki and Galeshi) is an Iranian language of the Northwestern branch spoken by the Mazanderani people.
 As of 2023, there were 1.35 million native speakers.
-The language appears to be decreasing, as it is threatened, and due to the majority of its speakers shifting to Iranian Persian.
 As a member of the Northwestern branch (the northern branch of Western Iranian), etymologically speaking, it is rather closely related to Gilaki and also related to Persian, which belongs to the Southwestern branch.
 Though the Mazani and Persian languages have both influenced each other to a great extent, both are independent languages with different origins in the Iranian plateau.

 Mazandarani is closely related to Gilaki, and the two languages have similar vocabularies.
 The Gilaki and Mazandarani languages (but not other Iranian languages) share certain typological features with Caucasian languages (specifically the non-Indo-European South Caucasian languages), reflecting the history, ethnic identity, and close relatedness to the Caucasus region and Caucasian peoples of Mazandaranis and Gilak people.

 Etymology

 The name Mazanderani (and variants of it) derives from the name of the province of Mazandaran (Mazerun in Mazanderani), which was part of the historical region of Tapuria.
 People traditionally call their language Tabari, as the Tabari themselves do.
 The name Tapuri / Tabari (which was the name of an ancient language spoken somewhere in former Tapuria) is now used in preference to the name Mazandarani by the young.
 However, both Gilan and Mazanderan formed part of the region known as Tapuria.
 The earliest references to the language of Mazandaran, called Tabari, are to be found in the works of the early Muslim geographers.
 Al-Muqaddasī (or Moqaisi, 10th century), for example, notes: "The languages of Komish and Gurgan are similar, they use hā, as in hā-dih and hāk-un, and they are sweet [to the ear], related to them is the language of Tabaristan, [similar] save for its speediness."

+Classification

+Glottolog classifies Mazandarani (and its dialects) within the Caspian subgroup of Iranian languages, along with Gilaki and Gorgani.